paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

 codebase to see if anything is missing.

-Now, it's time to give the application the concept of a language to switch, and replace those place holder values with actual data!
+Now, it's time to give the application the concept of a language to switch, and replace those placeholder values with actual data!

 ## Language Switching